geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 Bluetooth, cell networks, sensors, camera, hardware codecs, NFC, GPS.

-In addition, [PandaBoard](http://pandaboard.org) a.k.a. "panda" can be used in the master branch, but is considered experimental.
+In addition, [PandaBoard](http://pandaboard.org) a.k.a. "panda" can be used in the jb-mr1-dev-plus-aosp branch, but is considered experimental.
 The specific details to use a PandaBoard with the Android Open-Source Project are in the file `device/ti/panda/README` in the source tree.